 9. Has Anti-Aging Effects

 Extremely high in many forms of phytochemicals, acai berries may slow or reverse aging processes as they relate to oxidative damage.
 In fact, the berries are one of the best sources of antioxidants; one berry has ten times as many antioxidants as grapes and twice as many as blueberries.

 10. Boosts Energy

 Due to its overall health benefits, taking acai extract can lead to an increased overall level of energy and stamina, and may aid to combat fatigue and exhaustion – especially after exercise.
 In one study, drinking an acai beverage not only reduced the body’s metabolic stress from exercise, but it also reduced the exerciser’s perceived exertion, which is how much effort they felt they were expanding.
 It also increased the time before they felt exhausted.
 Whenever you need a boost, simply eat a handful of berries and you will be ready to go in no time!

 11. Encourages a Healthy Libido

-Although not an aphrodisiac per se, this famous purple berry has also been linked to overall increased blood circulation in the human body, a phenomenon that may contribute to a boost in sex drive, especially for men.
+Although not an aphrodisiac per se, this famous purple berry is linked to overall increased blood circulation in the human body, a phenomenon that may contribute to a boost in sex drive, especially for men.
 When overweight men consumed an acai smoothie, it led to improved vascular function, which is a characteristic of how blood flows through the body’s blood vessels.

 12. Improves Mental Function

 Consuming Acai Berries

 When searching for acai berries, only buy certified organic acai berries and pulp.
 Not only are they safer, but they taste better too.
 If you can’t find acai berries, goji berries are another good source of antioxidants.